Welcome to Objects and Order Exhibitions!

 Metadata: See Exhibition Metadata or File Metadata

-Object Manager: Where you sort your objects into exhibition sections
+Object Manager: Where you sort your objects into their respective exhibition sections

 Preview Mode: Preview a full-screen, interactive version of the exhibition (turns off editing capabilities)